 Today’s Post by Joe Farace

-Continuing yesterday’s theme of going back to the basics…
+Continuing on a theme about going back to the basics…

-Part of the confusion about buying and working with studio lighting equipment is that some photographers think it’s too expensive and too complicated to use but in reality it can be neither.
+Part of the confusion about buying and working with studio lighting equipment is that some photographers think that the gear is too expensive and too complicated to use but in reality it can be neither.
 Part of this misunderstanding is created by the seemingly bewildering array of product types and buzzwords.

-Today, I would like to take some of the mystery (and misery) out of studio lighting hardware to help you understand the technology and use these tools to make better pictures
+Today, I want to take some of the mystery (and misery) out of studio lighting hardware to help you understand the technology and use these tools to make better pictures

 Much as a digital camera’s resolution is measured in megapixels, flash output is often measured in Watt-seconds (Ws,) a unit of electrical energy that’s equal to the work done when a one ampere current passes through a resistance of one ohm for one second.